 About eWEAR-X

-The Stanford Wearable Electronics (eWEAR-X) Initiative is a center for multi-disciplinary expertise in engineering, medicine, and data science to enable the success of students, faculty, and collaborators in translational projects related to wearables. eWEAR-X fosters breakthrough applications leading to future wearable solutions for the better health, life, and community.
-Applications for wearable electronics range from:
+The Stanford Wearable Electronics (eWEAR-X) Initiative is a center for multi-disciplinary expertise in engineering, medicine, and data science to enable the success of students, faculty, and collaborators in translational projects related to Embodied AI.
+Embodied AI comprises systems and interfaces by which AI interacts with the physical world for sensing, movement, manipulation, and communication.
+Embodied AI includes sensing as input for AI interpretation and instructions on action.
+Stanford U. is at the forefront of translational research at the intersection of technology, data science, and human health. eWEAR-X fosters breakthrough applications leading to future wearable solutions for the better health, life, and community.
+Applications for Embodied AI range from:

 - e-Skin (electronic skin)